Title Opinions & Insurance

 If you are obtaining a loan from your bank to purchase your new property, your Lender will require you to purchase title insurance to protect the Lender which is called a Loan Policy.
 The Loan Policy is usually based on the dollar amount of the loan and it protects the lender’s interests in the property should a problem with the title arise.
 It does not protect the buyer.
 The policy amount decreases each year and eventually disappears as the loan is paid off.

 Another common question is why a title insurance policy is necessary when the home you are buying is new construction or has only ever had one owner.
-But don’t forget, while the house may be new, the land most certainly is not.
-And when it comes to title, it is the land that matters, not the building.
+Don’t forget, while the house may be new, the land most certainly is not.
+When it comes to title, it is the land that matters, not the building.
 So in short, regardless of the circumstances, GSLG recommends you purchase an owner’s title insurance policy to protect the largest investment you will likely ever make.